tachyon-beep/tachyon-beep/README.md

 ## 💡 Key Projects

+- **Elspeth**: An auditable Sense/Decide/Act pipelines for high-stakes data processing.
+- **Esper**: An implementation of "Morphogenetic Architectures"—a novel framework for adaptive neural networks, enabling localized, seed-driven evolution within otherwise static models.
+- **Filigree**: An agent-native issue tracker with convention-based project discovery.
 - **Keisei**: A DRL tech demonstrator teaching an AI to play Shogi, also serving as a proof of concept for a modular DRL training harness.
-- **Esper**: An implementation of "Morphogenetic Architectures"—a novel framework for adaptive neural networks, enabling localized, seed-driven evolution within otherwise static models.
-- **The Great Work**: An asynchronous, fully public research drama played entirely through Discord.
-Experimental Game Design.
+- **Murk**: A Rust-based simulation framework for RL environments.

 ## 🎲 Interests